johngachara/phone_shop_pos/README.md

 This POS software implements role-based access control using Firestore to manage user roles.
 The UI components displayed to the user are dynamically adjusted based on their assigned role.

 # Firebase ID-Based Sign-In
 The sign-in process utilizes Firebase ID-based authentication.
 The ID token is authenticated in the backend, where the UID is decoded.
-This UID is then used to determine whether to issue a JWT token, enabling secure access based on user roles.
+This UID is then used to determine whether to issue a JWT token, enabling secure access.

 # Security
 Security measures are implemented in AWS Amplify with custom security headers, including:

-Strict-Transport-Security
+Strict-Transport-Security,
-Content-Security-Policy
+Content-Security-Policy,
 Cache-Control